supqsg/learngit/readme.txt

 hello my name is daxiong
 my name is
-Creating a new branch is quick.
+Creating a new branch is qq quick.